mosaicml/llm-foundry/bert/README.md

 ### Pre-training

 * `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training job, locally or on Mosaic's cloud.
-* `convert_c4.py` — A script for converting [C4](https://huggingface.co/datasets/c4) into a format used by our streaming dataset.
-See [Dataset preparation](#Dataset-preparation).
-* `src/data_c4.py` — A [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/latest/) for MLM pre-training that can be used with a vanilla PyTorch dataloader.
 * `yamls/main/` - Pre-baked configs for pre-training both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
 These are used when running `main.py`.
 * `yamls/test/main.yaml` - A config for quickly verifying that `main.py` runs.
 ### Fine-tuning